Ben Affleck’s Camp Responds To Rumors Of The Actor’s Absence From Matt Reeves’ ‘The Batman’

 — Ben Affleck (@BenAffleck) March 23, 2017

-Reeves revealed he wants to bring out Batman’s crime solving abilities to the big screen to show the detective version of Batman.
+Reeves revealed he wants to bring out Batman’s crime-solving abilities to the big screen to show the detective version of Batman.
 By highlighting Batman’s knack for solving crime, the movie will paint a picture of his character.
-Since The Batman is reported to be one of the priority projects of Warner Bros, there would definitely be news whether Affleck will continue playing Batman or not.
+Since The Batman is reported to be one of the priority projects of Warner Bros., there would definitely be news whether Affleck will continue playing Batman or not.
 As of now, the actor’s fans can look forward to seeing Ben Affleck in action as Batman in Justice League.

 Make way for justice.
 Watch the SDCC Hall H Sneak Peek for #JusticeLeague now.
 In theaters November 17. #WBSDCC pic.twitter.com/bMPkO4Pw5s